bbonczek/bbonczek.github.io/_posts/2018-03-01-polling-with-ngrx.markdown

 ### small effects

 I find this way of composing a feature from multiple small effects very useful.
-If you don't want to keep any private variable in an effect (`isPollingActive`), it could easily be stored in the store, and accessed via `withLatestFrom` operator.
+If you don't want to keep any private variable in an effect (`isPollingActive`), it could easily be stored in the state, and accessed via `withLatestFrom` operator.